kevinxucs/purdue-directory/README.md

 # purdue-directory

-A Java library for getting directory information from Purdue University.
+A Java library for accessing directory system of Purdue University.

 (Under development)